-Chinese and other non-EU seller marketplaces face customs admin charge in response to widespread tax evasion
+Chinese and other non-EU seller marketplaces customs admin charge proposal in response to widespread tax evasion

-European Commission officials are reported to be considering a new customs administration levy on platforms for non-EU sourced low-value imports.
+European Commission officials have been reported since the start of this year to be considering a new customs administration levy on platforms for non-EU sourced low-value imports.
 A potential handling charge framework is likely to be made public on 4th February 2025 with the new Polish Commission in office at the start of January 2025.
 The move is spurred by complaints from many member states of unfair tax and lax product standards, discussed at the 10 December ECOFIN meeting of EU finance ministers.

 The idea of a revenue levy, especially on Chinese sellers or platforms, now seems to have been put aside.